Biology

 Neuron and Its Function in the Human Body

-Neurons, often referred to as the building blocks of the nervous system, play a crucial role in transmitting information throughout the body.
+Neurons, often called the building blocks of the nervous system, play a crucial role in transmitting information throughout the body.
 In this comprehensive guide, we delve into the intricacies of neurons and explore their functions within the human body.
 What is a Neuron?A neuron is a specialized cell that is responsible for transmitting nerve impulses.
 These cells are the fundamental units of the nervous system and are found in the brain, spinal cord, and peripheral nerves.
 Neurons come in various shapes and sizes, each with unique structures tailored to their specific functions.
-St
+Structure

 Human Respiratory System and its Vital Parts